psu1jzaragosa06/ml-for-forecasting/README.md

 We automate the process to tests these models in different time series data.

 ## Reminder
--I updated the default branch to remove-svr.
+-I updated the default branch to separate-datasets-for-uni-multi-ts